Facilitating employee training programs in large organizations

 Insights

-Even if factors make following the full UX process impossible, the designer still has to find ways of meeting users’ needs as much as possible.
+Even if factors make following the full UX process impossible, the designer still has to find ways of meeting users’ needs as much as possible in order to deliver a viable product.

-In the absence of direct interaction with users, thoughtfully gathered stakeholder feedback can still anchor a designer’s decisions.
+In the absence of direct interaction with users, thoughtfully gathered stakeholder feedback can still anchor a designer’s decisions and result in a product that meets users’ needs.